qilimanjaro-tech/qililab/new-doc/index.rst

-.. qililab documentation master file, created by sphinx-quickstart on Wed Aug  2 10:25:48 2023.
+..
+Qililab documentation master file, created by sphinx-quickstart on Wed Aug  2 12:03:19 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to qililab's documentation!
+Welcome to Qililab's documentation!
 ===================================

 .. toctree::